julia-kom/bert-ilp-matcher/README.md

 `java -jar ./ilp-profile-matcher.jar eval -gs-eval -gold-standard-path ./eval-data/goldstandard/bpi15 -net-path /eval-data/pnml/bpi15`

+The output is a folder `goldstandard-<net-path>-<date><time>`, containing a `goldstandard.eval`.
+The file is in CSV format and contains for each goldstandard file in the <path> a row with the correspondence information.

 ### Simple Net Analysis
 A simple net analysis gives us information about the data set.
 Especially how many transitions (silent and non silent) are included.
 It can be run by